 Chapter 62 of the Pamphlet Laws of 2007 ("Chapter 62") imposed restrictions upon the allowable annual increase in the tax levy of municipalities, counties, fire districts and solid waste collection districts.
 For counties, the amount of the tax levy increase is limited to the lesser of the increase permitted by the already existing Cap Law discussed above and Chapter 62.
 The appropriation cap under the Cap Law is unaffected by Chapter 62.
 In general under Chapter 62, starting with the 2008 budgets, counties had their tax levies limited to a four percent (4%) increase.
-The cap calculation is subject to various adjustments, such as the value of increased assessments, and allows for an increase in the adjusted tax levy for various items, including amounts required for increases in debt service, amounts required to replace reductions in State formula aid, certain increased pension contributions, increases greater than four percent (4%) (but not in excess of the percentage increase in the State Health Benefits Program).
+The cap calculation is subject to various adjustments, such as the value of increased assessments, and allows for an increase in the adjusted tax levy for various items, including amounts required for increases in debt service, amounts required to replace reductions in State formula aid, certain increased pension contributions, increases greater than four percent (4%) in the reserve for uncollected taxes, and increases in health care costs in excess of four percent (4%) (but not in excess of the percentage increase in the State Health Benefits Program).
 The law also allows the Local Finance Board to grant waivers for extraordinary circumstances (some of which are defined in the Law) and authorizes a county to submit a public question to the voters for approval (by an affirmative vote of at least sixty percent (60%)) to increase the amount to be raised by taxation by more than the allowable adjusted tax levy.